Coronavirus digest: US approves COVID antibody therapy given to Trump | DW | 22.11.2020

 The government is also expected to announce a 3 billion pounds (€3.36 billion, $3.98 billion, ) one-year package to support the state-run National Health Service in tackling the pandemic.

-The United States reached an unfortunate milestone of 12 million coronavirus infections on Saturday, just six days after the country crossed 11 million cases, according to data from Johns Hopkins University.
+The United States reached a new high of 12 million coronavirus infections on Saturday, just six days after the country crossed 11 million cases, according to data from Johns Hopkins University.

 The daily increase in infections is fast approaching 200,000, just weeks after the US hit 100,000 new infections in a day for the first time.
 The US has the highest number of coronavirus fatalities in the world, with over 255,000 people dead.